-This law follows the French Competent Authority (ANSM)’s creation in December 2017 of a new organization by establishing the “Early Development Group” responsible for the evaluation of all Phase I protocols.
+This law follows the French National Agency for the Safety of Medicines and Health Products (ANSM)’s creation in December 2017 of a new organization by establishing the “Early Development Group” responsible for the evaluation of all Phase I protocols.

 Fortunately with this new selection procedure in place, trial authorization timelines will be streamlined allowing France to recover its position as a research leader.
 Case in point: Biotrial just received ANSM approval for a Phase I, Healthy Volunteer trial in France within 26 days.

 What does this mean for Biotrial and for our sponsors moving forward?
 Though we have always been committed to providing our sponsors with ultra-competitive timelines, including our work with first-to-file studies, our partnerships will be strengthened by these new favorable conditions in France.

 Contact us to learn more and read the press release from France Biotech here.